 3. Read the scriptures.
 As God, by His grace, puts a love for Himself in your heart, you will also love the scriptures.
 As you love the scriptures you will find that they will increasingly become an anchor for you in a world that seems bent on going mad.
 You will find, as your knowledge of God through the scriptures increases, that your Biblical worldview will at the same time grow stronger.
 This will make you wise beyond your years, and it will guide you in avoiding much anguish and many tears, though not all anguish and tears.

 4. Fight.
 Paul, an apostle, and the one who physically penned much of the New Testament, said at the end of his life “I have fought the good fight”.
-The love of God is worth fighting for, and your foe will be your own self and your carnal desires which lead to death.
-What ever it takes therefor dear children, fight the good fight and love God.
+The love of God is worth fighting for, and your most formidable foe in this fight will be your own self and the carnal desires which lead to death.
+What ever it takes, therefor dear children, fight the good fight and love God.

 5. Choose friends wisely.
 They will help you fight the good fight, and you will help them.
 The love of God is contagious.
 Time spent among a body of believers that loves God will encourage you to love God all the more, and you will likewise encourage others.
 But those in your inner circle will in many ways determine who you become.
-Choose friends who challenge you, in how they live, and who also love you enough to challenge you personally by holding you accountable.
+Choose friends who live in such a way that challenges you, and who also love you enough to challenge you personally by holding you accountable.

-Your mother and I remind each other daily of our number one desire for you.
-It is a desire that surpasses every other including your education and how well you make it in your life financially, both of which are prevailing idols of this age.
+Your mother and I remind each other often of our number one desire for you.
+It is a desire that surpasses every other, including your education and how well you make it in your life financially, both of which are prevailing idols of this age.
 We desire more than anything else that you would love God with all of your heart mind soul and strength.
-We have desired it also for ourselves and before we were even married set that goal, as much as we were able, as the foundation of what our lives would be about.
+We have desired it also for ourselves, and before we were even married we set as a goal to love God as the foundation for our lives.
 As you have noticed, we have failed, but the goal is still there.
 Pray for us dear children as we pray for you that indeed our God would become the love of our lives in ever deeper ways.